 Learning Unlimited – preparing for study at top international institutions

-Learning Unlimited has a proven track record as a premier distance-learning institution offering bright, motivated children the opportunity to acquire sound conceptual knowledge and application of the key concepts of the Cambridge International Assessment Educational Board (CAIE).
+Learning Unlimited has a proven track record as a premier distance-learning institution offering bright, motivated children the opportunity to acquire sound conceptual knowledge and application of the key concepts of the International A-levels.

-Through our Masterclass programmes, children can prepare themselves to obtain excellent IGCSE, A-Levels and SAT results, fully supporting transition from the South African education system to the UK, EU or USA institutions.
+Through our Masterclass programmes, children can prepare themselves to obtain excellent International GCSE, A-Levels, and SAT results, fully supporting the transition from the South African education system to the UK, EU or USA institutions.
 We work in a highly focused and stimulating environment where enriched, interactive learning methods are geared to enable critical thinking and intellectual potential.

 For more information, please visit our website.